libxengine/XEngine_ServiceApp/README.en.md

 XEngine_HttpApp service is mainly used for HTTP protocol, you can write your HTTP operation related processing code here
 XEngine_Http2App service is mainly used for HTTP2 protocol, you can write your HTTP2 operation related processing code here
 XEngine_WebSocketApp service is mainly used for Websocket protocol, you can write your Websocket operation related processing code here
+XEngine_SimpleApp minimal code demonstrates a TCP and UDP server

 ## Participate in contribution